Austin Dog Bite Lawyer

 Children tend to be victims of dog bites more than adults.
 In one study, 68 percent of the bite victims were children under the age of 11.
 More than half of those kids were under the age of three.

 Dogs tend to get defensive when they feel provoked or threatened.
-Kids, especially very young kids, don’t always understand how to interact with animals safely.
+Kids, especially very young kids, don’t always understand how to behave near or interact with animals safely.
 They also may not fully understand that their actions will elicit a response from a dog.
 As a result, a child may take a dog’s food, pull its tail, or taunt the animal.
 Some dogs may be prone to snap at the child in defense.
 This may help to explain why children tend to be involved in dog attacks more than adults.

 Does Texas Have a One Bite Rule?